even13/ECS_GradTest/README.md

 ## My approach on the tech test

-I decided to use a .map to iterate over the each element of the array.
+I decided to use a .map to iterate over each element of the array.

 The data was an array of strings with the format "parent1/parent1child", so I split each string at the forward slash.